Banner: Knocknarea at Sunset.

 Penny Guide to Newgrange, R. A. S. Macalister, 1929.

 Newgrange is the most famous ancient monument in Ireland.
-Along with the two similarly massive neolithic passage-graves, Knowth and Dowth, the great cairn of Newgrange stands on a low ridge overlooking the River Boyne, about sixteen kilometers inland from the mouth of the river.
-Newgrange is justly world famous for the engraved neolithic art carved onto the monument, and its alignment to the sunrise on the winter solstice.
-Recent research by Lara Cassidy and Dan Bradley, has analysed a sample of the neolithic human remains discovered in the right-hand recess during Michael O'Kelly's excavations, opening up a new chapter in Irish Archaeological studies.
+Along with the two similarly massive neolithic passage-graves, Knowth and Dowth, the great cairn of Newgrange was constructed on a low ridge overlooking the River Boyne, about sixteen kilometers inland from the mouth of the river, a location which was reached by the full tides during the neolithic.
+Newgrange is justly world famous for the engraved neolithic art carved onto many of the structural stones, and the alignment of the passage and chamber to the position of sunrise on the winter solstice.

-The first drawing of Newgrange by Edward Lhuyd, 1699, showing the mound to be a huge truncated cone of stone with a standing stone at the summit.
+The first drawing of Newgrange by John Antis, 1699, showing the mound to be a huge truncated cone of stone with a standing stone at the summit.

 An early drawing of Newgrange by John Antis, showing the mound to be a huge truncated cone of stone with a standing stone at the summit.

 The great cairn of Newgrange has long fascinated visitors of all kinds: authors, artists, researchers, mystics, poets, anthropologists and archaeologists.
-Newgrange first gained public attention after a visit by the eminent antiquarian Edward Lhuyd in December 1699, shortly after the accidental discovery of the Entrance Stone during quarrying.
-A list of the many famous antiquarians who wrote about the monument is recounted on my history of Research at Newgrange page.
+The monument first gained public attention after a visit by the eminent antiquarian Edward Lhuyd in December 1699, shortly after the accidental discovery of the Entrance Stone during quarrying.
+A list of the many famous antiquarians and archaeologists who have investigated the monument is detailed on my history of Research at Newgrange page.

 Queen Maeve's cairn on the summit of Knocknarea by Robert Welch.